• Shop

 Avoid these 6 mistakes in your online art shop

-SELL MORE, SERVE MORE.
 Sell art online this year by avoiding a few simple errors – errors that are often overlooked.
 Artists have a lot to manage in their creative businesses and an online art shop is just one part of it.
 But to sell art online is to give your creative business a way to scale!
-So let’s tackle a few common mistakes you might be making so you can get to scaling instead.
+So let’s tackle a few common mistakes you might be making so you can handle this part with ease.
 I recommend selling your artwork at in-person shows first before creating your website.
 Read this article here to learn why art shows move your art journey along faster.
-Paying too many fees Making a good…
+Paying too many fees Making a good online art shop…

 Read More